Conceptual Foundations Sequence

 CF 702: Psychodynamic Psychology VI: Contemporary Controversies in Psychoanalytic Theory

 Debate, dissent, and argumentation have characterized the history of psychodynamic thought, interrogating how we think over time and revolutionizing what we do.
 Drawing primarily from contemporary American psychoanalytic scholarship, this seminar will focus on the examination of critical texts and controversies within psychoanalysis as these are reconstituting the work we do.
-Prerequisite: CF 501 and 502, CF 604 and 605, CF 701
+Prerequisite: CF 501, 502, CF 604, 605, and CF 701

 CF 604 Epistemology I: Foundations for Clinical Theories